terra-money/docs/docs/dapps/tutorial/README.md

 1. How to set up your environment for smart contract development and testing
 2. The basic structure and execution model for smart contracts
 3. The local build, upload, and testing process
-4. How to wire a front-end application to your smart contract

 ### Requirements